An Open Letter to Grievers

 The tempter’s promise is a trap that will fragment and chronically constrict our entire world.
 The only way to stop feeling grief is to stop feeling.

 Right in the center of our very wise hearts is the realization that we feel extraordinary grief because of extraordinary love.
 If we can become still enough, if we can listen to our hearts, it knows that grief is not the enemy.
 The sagacious heart knows that grief is just an innocent outcome of a most unnatural loss.
 What we really hate, the real enemy, is that our beloved died.
 That is what we wish we could conquer, undo, overcome, beat, negotiate, and avoid.
-Grief is a clean and honest product of the worse day of our lives.
+Grief is a clean and honest product of the worst day of our lives.

 Even as years pass, some will say that it’s unhealthy to remember.
 Some will castigate us for regrieving.
 Some will say to choose happiness instead of grief.
 But happiness and grief are not competitors.
 That is a myth perpetrated by a culture that is foolishly obsessed with pursuing one and dangerously avoiding the other.

 Yes, years later, decades later, we will still carry with us this consummate grief.
 We will carry it as long as we are alive and willing to live honestly and fully.
 And when the tsunamis of grief crash down upon us, we become more adept at navigating them.
 We trust the process.
 We trust ourselves.

 So the invitation for us - from the genesis of loss - will be to mourn openly with our fists raised high, standing strong against those who would try to, again, take what is justifiably ours.

 Haven't we already lost enough?
 Need we lose our truth, too?

 This is the one thing we can control; we do have power here.

 With the compassionate support of safe people, when we are ready, we can rise up, holding our grief in one fist and our love in the other: “This is mine, and you have no right to take it!"